yeastrc/proxl-web-app/docs/using/protein.rst

 Of the # of peptides, the total number that uniquely mapped to this protein pair (crosslink view) or protein (looplink view).

-Best Peptide Q-value
+Best Peptide-level Scores
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Of the peptides describe above, the best peptide-level q-value found for those peptides (if available).
+If peptide-level filters are being used, the best score from all peptides matching to the indicated proteins and positions will be displayed for each filter.

-Best PSM Q-value
+Best PSM-level Scores
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The best PSM-level q-value among the PSMs described above.
+If PSM-level filters are being used, the best score from all PSMs matching to the indicated proteins and positions will be displayed for each filter.

 .. _protein-view-peptides-label:

 View Peptides
 =========================
-All peptides that meet the q-value cutoffs that were mapped to a protein-level crosslink or looplink may be seen by clicking on the respective row in the table.
+All peptides that meet the current filters that were mapped to a protein-level crosslink or looplink may be seen by clicking on the respective row in the table.
 Additionally, all rows of this peptide table may clicked to view all PSMs associated with that peptide identification.
 (See :ref:`protein-view-psms-label`.)